-91 Rose, Muscle Beach, 50-51.
+Rose, Muscle Beach, 50-51.

-92 George Tate, Adagio Routine, c 1953, circa 1953, photograph, Santa Monica History Museum. https://santamonicahistory.catalogaccess.com/photos/13814.
+&lt;sup>94 George Tate, Adagio Routine, c 1953, circa 1953, photograph, Santa Monica History Museum. https://santamonicahistory.catalogaccess.com/photos/13814.

-93 "A Boy-and-Girl Story," Los Angeles Mirror, July 28, 1950, https://cdnc.ucr.edu/?a=d&d=LAM19500728.1.71.

-central to American propaganda in this period.
+Boy-and-Girl Story" about how professional football player Bob Waterfield met his wife Jane at Muscle Beach.
+Bob was described as "one of the best on the beach at doing feats of strength with his upper body," and Jane as "very beautiful," "that kind of girl, something a bit sextra special."
+Bob was a gymnast, and Jane often gave him advice while watching him train at the beach.
+95 Both Bob and Jane were white.
+They were the perfect Muscle Beach couple-a strong man and a beautiful woman.
+The Waterfields perfectly depict the type of Muscle Beach couples celebrated in the media.
+They represented the ideal of the white, patriarchal nuclear family that was so central to American propaganda in this period.
 Because the Waterfields were both white and straight, the sexually charged nature of the beach and the fact that Jane was "a bit sextra special" was appropriate.
 Jane's sexual attractiveness was not threatening because she was in a relationship with Bob; in the context of a heterosexual relationship, her sexual attractiveness made her more feminine.
 Heterosexuality was a powerful shield that legitimized the behavior of female Muscle Beach athletes, a concept that will be explored further in Chapter Three.

 While the Muscle Beach atmosphere was often flirtatious, it was also defined by a strong sense of community.
 The beach was home to countless athletes in addition to the acrobats and weightlifters, including wrestlers, boxers, and circus performers.
-These athletes came together as "physical culturists," carving the beach into a shared gathering spot, a third space.
+These athletes came together as "physical culturists," carving the beach into a shared gathering spot-a third space.
 As Armand Tanny recalled, "It was like a club, it was a community.
 We all had common interests.
 It was just very much a part of our lives.
 That was what made it a lot of fun.
 You knew everybody when you went down there.
 It was delightful."
-The Muscle Beach athletes also embraced beginners and fostered a thriving learning environment.
+The Muscle Beach athletes also fostered a thriving learning environment.
 They collaborated, offering advice and helping each other learn new tricks.
 The athletes at Muscle Beach cultivated a strong sense of camaraderie.